![]() |

 IN MX 20 mail2.foo.com.

-You can define subdomains (aka subzones) as being fully delegated (uses a separate zone file) or as what we call virtual (or pseudo) sub-domains (uses a single zone file).
+You can define subdomains (aka subzones) as being fully delegated (uses a separate zone file) or as what this guide terms virtual (or pseudo) sub-domains (uses a single zone file).
 The following example uses a virtual subdomain (all the definitions are contained in a single zone file).

 ; zone fragment for example.com